HTTP File Server

 With HTTPS enabled all data transferred between the server and client are encrypted.
 However in order to have a truly secure connection the server has to authenticate itself with a certificate that can be verified by the client (it has to be signed by a known root certificate).
 That means either the operating system or webbrowser has to have the root certificate in its certificate store.
 Regular certification authorities whose root certificates are included in most installations don’t issue certificates for local networks, so we will need to create our own root certificate and import it into all the clients.

 The server currently generates its own root certificate (one per device) and uses it to sign certificates for each IP address the server is started on.
 The clients don’t recognize the signer and show a warning (rightly so).
 This doesn’t matter in most cases the app is intended to be used (home WiFi, only family members connected).
 You can either ignore the warning, or use the proper solution described below.
-You can also verify the certificate yourself by comparing the fingerprint shown by the app and the one shown by the webbrowser (under certificate details, padlock icon next to address bar).
+You can also verify the certificate yourself by comparing the fingerprint shown by the app and the one shown by the webbrowser (under certificate details, padlock icon next to address bar, see screenshot).
 If the strings match, the connection should be secure and you can add an exception for that server.

 If you want to avoid the warning as described above, you will have to export the root certificate from the app and import it into the OS or web browser before accessing the website.
 First export the certificate using the “Export certificate” button in the 3-dot menu.
 You will be asked where to save the .pem file containing the root certification authority specific to your phone.
 Then you need to securely transfer this file to the devices you are connecting from.